metadriverse/metadrive/README.md

 ## 📦 Predefined environment sets

-We also define several Gym environment names, so user can start training in the minimalist manner:
+We define several standard MetaDrive Gym environments, where the user can start training off the shelf:

 ```python
 import gym